-Minutes Approval – There were no changes to the February minutes as printed in the newsletter.
-A motion was made and seconded to approve the minutes, and was passed on a voice vote.
+Minutes Approval – There were no changes to the June minutes as printed in the July newsletter.
+A motion was made and seconded to approve the minutes and passed on a voice vote.

 Committee Reports of note were as follows:

 · Birthday Club – Kim Ayers announced 7 birthdays in July.

 · BOM – Emily Gail Wyett drew the next BOM quilt (4 patch pinwheel on page 230).
 Emily will teach those interested how to make a hook rug and will also teach us how to dye wool at the September 20 Sew-In.